 Need to know

-- The $949 Samsung top-loading washing machine used 199 litres of water to do just one load of washing
+- The $1899 Samsung top loading washing machine uses a whopping 214 litres of water to do just one load of washing

-- To get the best value for money, check out our washing machine reviews before you buy
+- To get the best value for money and to check the water efficiency of different models, check our washing machine reviews before you buy

-"When we used the default program on this Samsung machine, it used a whopping 199 litres of water to do a complete load – that's the most water we've seen used by a washing machine in quite a long time, so it receives a score of just 1% on that front," says CHOICE home appliance expert Ashley Iredale.
-"In fact, it's only one litre of water away from scoring zero."
+"When we used the default program on this Samsung machine, it used a whopping 214 litres of water to do a complete load – that's the most water we've seen used by a washing machine in quite a long time, so it receives a score of just 0% for water efficiency," says CHOICE home appliance expert Ashley Iredale.

 We test a washing machine's water efficiency by calculating the amount of water used per kilogram of the test load of washing.
 The lower the water consumption per kilogram of clothing, the higher the efficiency score.